-Arrive into Ushuaia, the southernmost city in the world.
-Make your way to your hotel and enjoy the evening at leisure.
+Arrive in Ushuaia, the southernmost city in the world.
+Make your way to your hotel and enjoy a leisurely evening.

 Situated on the shores of the Beagle Channel, Ushuaia actually means "the bay facing westward" in the language of the original Yamna inhabitants.
 Once a penal colony (the presidio was disbanded in the 1940s) for political prisoners as well as hardened criminals, Ushuaia is now a major tourist attraction, particularly for people cruising to Antarctica.
 The town of 40,000 is also a major ski resort area for both alpine and cross-country skiers and offers magnificent hiking in Parque Nacional Tierra del Fuego, the only coastal national park in Argentina.

-Spend the morning doing any last minute shopping or an optional excursion to the Terra Del Fuego National park or a good hike up to the Marshall Glacier.
+Spend the morning doing any last minute shopping or set out on an optional excursion to the Terra Del Fuego National park or a good hike up to the Marshall Glacier.
 You will embark the ship in the afternoon.
 Spend the evening on board the ship watching the sunset over the Beagle Channel.

 Please note while it is intended to adhere to the itinerary described below, there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable to make alterations.
 On the first day on board, your Expedition Leader will give you an expedition overview.